On this page you will find information about:

 You can apply by post or call the Carer’s Allowance Unit to request a form.

-Download Claim Form on the nidirect website.
+Download a printable Claim Form on the nidirect website.

 Telephone: 0800 587 0912